elmtree-askmo/cloudcannon-app/content/learn/biotechnology/what-are-the-key-differences-between-endorf-pipets-and-other-popular-pipet-brands.md

 url: /learn/biotechnology/questions/what-are-the-key-differences-between-endorf-pipets-and-other-popular-pipet-brands
 score: -1.0
 related_article1:
-    id: 165378
+    id: 165369
-    title: What safety precautions should be taken when disposing of pipet tips?
+    title: >-
+        How does selecting the correct pipet affect volume measurement accuracy?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-safety-precautions-should-be-taken-when-disposing-of-pipet-tips
+    url: /learn/biotechnology/questions/how-does-selecting-the-correct-pipet-affect-volume-measurement-accuracy
 related_article2:
-    id: 165372
+    id: 165371
-    title: Why is regular calibration important for pipet accuracy and maintenance?
+    title: >-
+        Describe the process of adjusting the volume using the dial on a pipet.
     subject: Biotechnology
-    url: /learn/biotechnology/questions/why-is-regular-calibration-important-for-pipet-accuracy-and-maintenance
+    url: /learn/biotechnology/questions/describe-the-process-of-adjusting-the-volume-using-the-dial-on-a-pipet
 related_article3:
-    id: 165383
+    id: 165382
-    title: What steps should be taken to identify and repair pipet malfunctions?
+    title: >-
+        How should pipets be stored to maintain their functionality?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-steps-should-be-taken-to-identify-and-repair-pipet-malfunctions
+    url: /learn/biotechnology/questions/how-should-pipets-be-stored-to-maintain-their-functionality
 related_article4:
+    id: 165382
+    title: >-
+        How should pipets be stored to maintain their functionality?
+    subject: Biotechnology
+    url: /learn/biotechnology/questions/how-should-pipets-be-stored-to-maintain-their-functionality
+related_article5:
     id: 165369
+    title: >-
-    title: How does selecting the correct pipet affect volume measurement accuracy?
+        How does selecting the correct pipet affect volume measurement accuracy?
     subject: Biotechnology
     url: /learn/biotechnology/questions/how-does-selecting-the-correct-pipet-affect-volume-measurement-accuracy
-related_article5:
-    id: 165372
-    title: Why is regular calibration important for pipet accuracy and maintenance?
-    subject: Biotechnology
-    url: /learn/biotechnology/questions/why-is-regular-calibration-important-for-pipet-accuracy-and-maintenance
 ---

 &nbsp;